Everything You Need to Know Before Getting Business Renters Insurance

 - Crime or Theft: If theft or crime in the area is a concern, purchase a policy including those aspects.

-An East Insurance Group agent can tailor your particular coverage needs into a personal business policy.
+An East Insurance Group representative can tailor your particular coverage needs into a personal business policy.

 In addition to the standard business renter’s coverage, you can purchase added protection on your business policy.
 This can protect you in cases where a fire or other disaster burns down your office, and you need income coverage, and need to pay for relocation.

 Professional Liability Insurance